Billy Gowers

-Billy Gowers (born 10 June 1996) is a former Australian rules footballer who currently plays American football for the Hawaii Rainbow Warriors.
-He previously played professionally for the Western Bulldogs in the Australian Football League (AFL).
+Billy Gowers (born 10 June 1996) is a former Australian rules footballer who currently plays American football for the Indiana Hoosiers.
+He previously played professionally for the Western Bulldogs in the Australian Football League (AFL), and played for the Hawaii Rainbow Warriors before transferring to Indiana.

 Early career

+Gowers was born in Brisbane and moved to Melbourne at an early age.
 Having played football at his school, Xavier College and Oakleigh Chargers, he was drafted by the Carlton Football Club with their first selection and fifth overall in the 2015 rookie draft.
 He spent two years on Carlton's list before he was delisted at the end of the 2016 season without playing a senior AFL match.
 He spent the 2017 season playing with in the Victorian Football League (VFL) before he was drafted by the Western Bulldogs with their first selection and ninth overall in the 2018 rookie draft.

 AFL

 In his debut AFL year, Gowers was the leading goal kicker for the Western Bulldogs by kicking 26 goals out of 20 games.
-He made his debut in the eighty-two point loss to at UNSW Canberra Oval in the opening round of the 2018 season.
+He made his debut in the 82-point loss to at UNSW Canberra Oval in the opening round of the 2018 season.
 He is the son of 1991 Hawthorn premiership player, Andrew Gowers.
 Gowers was delisted by the Bulldogs at the conclusion of the 2020 AFL season after playing 33 games over his 3 seasons with the club.